Let’s face it, negotiating a pay rise can be one of the tougher tasks we’ll undertake whilst in employment.

 Finally, don’t burn your bridges

-Even if you decide to look for another job, when it comes to your existing employer, you should always remain professional.
+Even if you decide to look for another job, when it comes to your existing employer, always remain professional.
 Not only will you want them to write you a glowing reference, but who knows when your paths may cross again in the future?
-Many positions and industries can be quite close knit, so make sure you don’t burn your bridges, whatever the outcome.
+Many positions and industries can be quite close knit, so even if you move on, you can’t rule out working with them again.